Torridge District: History

 The new district was named after the River Torridge which flows through the area.

-The current districts of North Devon and Torridge (apart from Holsworthy) were originally planned to be 1 district.
-It was then decided to make them 2 districts and extract Holsworthy from West Devon.
+The current districts of North Devon and Torridge (apart from Holsworthy) were originally planned to be a single district.
+It was then decided to make them two districts and extract Holsworthy from West Devon.

+Under current local government restructuring plans it is planned that the district will be abolished in 2028 with its area becoming part of a new Devon unitary authority.

 Governance

 Torridge District Council provides district-level services.
 County-level services are provided by Devon County Council.
 Most of the district is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under no overall control since the 2023 election, with an independent councillor serving as leader of the council.
 Lead members for different aspects of the council's responsibilities are appointed from all parties rather than one political group forming an administration.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements took effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: